Lintang143/GDLC-GDLite-Compiler-/README.md

 GDLite was created to:

-- Write code with simpler syntax similar to GDScript
+- Write code with syntax similar to GDScript *will more simpler when you use some modules

 - Still use the Python ecosystem